Shop the coverage and rates that are right for you

 What's An HSA?

-Health Savings Accounts (HSA’s) can be used in conjunction with High Deductible Health Plans that have out-of-pocket maximums for 2023 at or below $7,500 for individuals or $15,000 for families and that pay 100% of all covered expenses after the out-of-pocket maximum is reached.
+Health Savings Accounts (HSA’s) can be used in conjunction with High Deductible Health Plans that have out-of-pocket maximums at or below $8,050 ($8,300 in 2025) for individuals or $16,100 ($16,600 in 2025) for families and that pay 100% of all covered expenses after the out-of-pocket maximum is reached.

-Higher individual and family out-of-pocket maximums are permitted for 2023 ACA plans ($9,100/$18,200 individual and family maximum respectively), BUT HSA’s cannot be established for any High Deductible Health Plan that has out-of-pocket maximums that exceed the $7,500/$15,000 threshold for 2023.
+Higher individual and family out-of-pocket maximums are permitted for ACA plans ($9,450/$18,900 individual and family maximums respectively for 2024 and $9,200/$18,400 for 2025), BUT HSAs cannot be established for any High Deductible Health Plan that has out-of-pocket maximums that exceed the $8,050/$16,100 threshold per individua/family for 2024 and $8,300/$16,600 for 2025.

 Amounts contributed to a Health Savings Account are tax deductible.
 This means that someone who pays for an expense from his or her Health Savings Account saves the equivalent of that person's federal marginal tax rate (and state marginal tax rate in almost all states with state income taxes), including taxes for Social Security and Medicare.
-For example, an individual who has a $1,000 expense to pay and who has a 32% federal marginal tax rate and no state income tax will actually only be paying $680 for the service if s/he pays that from his or her Health Savings Account.
+For example, an individual who has a $1,000 expense to pay and who has a 32% federal marginal tax rate and no state income tax will only be paying $680 for the service if s/he pays that from his or her Health Savings Account.

 How Does A Traditional Office Visit Co Pay Plan Work?

-Traditional office visit co pay plans have a co pay for items like doctors' visits and a deductible (possibly with co-insurance thereafter) for major expenses like hospitalization.
-Some ACA plans have co pays for primary care office visits (or co pays for a limited number of primary care office visits), and specialist (and, if applicable additional primary care) visits are covered after the deductible.
-With other co pay plans all primary and specialist visits have co pays.
+Traditional office visit copay plans have a copay for items like doctors' visits and a deductible (possibly with coinsurance thereafter) for major expenses like hospitalization.
+Some ACA plans have copays for primary care office visits (or copays for a limited number of primary care office visits), and specialist (and, if applicable additional primary care) visits are covered after the deductible.
+With other copay plans all primary and specialist visits have copays.

 These plans include drug coverage.
 Drug plans may have separate deductibles for the hospital/medical portion of the plan, BUT covered expenses for drugs count against the plan’s maximum out-of-pocket limit.
-(NOTE: some office visit co pays have no deductibles at all, others have a deductible only for hospital/medical, and others may have separate deductibles for both hospital/medical AND drug coverage).
+(NOTE: some office visit copays have no deductibles at all, others have a deductible only for hospital/medical, and others may have separate deductibles for both hospital/medical AND drug coverage).

 The ACA permits only two individual deductibles and one family deductible.
-Hospital/medical deductibles, co pays and co-insurance AND drug deductibles, co pays, and co-insurance, as applicable, count against the maximum out-of-pocket limit.
+Hospital/medical deductibles, copays and coinsurance AND drug deductibles, copays, and coinsurance, as applicable, count against the maximum out-of-pocket limit.

 What Does This Mean For Me?

-An individual or family purchasing an Affordable Care Act plan will normally have choices to select EITHER a High Deductible Health Plan (with or without a separate HSA account) or a traditional office visit co pay plan.
-Individuals who have always had traditional office visit co pay plans may find that it's more cost effective to purchase a High Deductible Health Plan and fund a Health Savings Account.
+An individual or family purchasing an Affordable Care Act plan will normally have choices to select EITHER a High Deductible Health Plan (with or without a separate HSA account) or a traditional office visit copay plan.
+Individuals who have always had traditional office visit copay plans may find that it's more cost effective to purchase a High Deductible Health Plan and fund a Health Savings Account.

-Affordable Care Act Special Enrollment
+Affordable Care Act Enrollment

-Affordable Care Act open enrollment began November 1, 2022 and ended January 15, 2023 on the Federal Facilitated Marketplace (https://www.healthcare.gov).
+Affordable Care Act open enrollment for 2024 plans began November 1, 2023 and ended January 16, 2024 on the Federal Facilitated Marketplace (https://www.healthcare.gov).

 Call Us At 786-970-0740 (Cell)